 Granting Apps Permissions

-Click on the APPLICATIONS tab to see a list of applications you have currently provisioned access to.
+Click on the Applications tab to see a list of applications you have currently provisioned access to.
 All added apps will be presented here and will show any Recent REST and SFTP Access by the app.
-Org or Course Access gives a quick overview of HOW MUCH access that app has for Orgs and Courses.
-The levels are NO ACCESS, LIMITED ACCESS, and FULL ACCESS.
-The number in the top right corner is the access count.
+Org or Course Access gives a quick overview of how much access that app has for Orgs and Courses.
+The levels are Full and Basic.

 How to Add An Application